Our Green Lab:

 – conduct green lab training for all personnel including new staff in the group

 We're also concerned about impacts in the field.
 Some of our research looking into the potential effects of people visiting marine lakes include documentation of species introduction and use of sunblocks.
 Many years ago, we established protocols to guard against direct anthropogenic disturbances, including sterilizing equipment between sampling, using sun clothing rather than sun block, and have designed tour-guide training workshops to help reduce the impact of tourism.
-Of course, there are also indirect effects that may be exacerbated by global change, which are harder to address on a local scale.
+Of course, there are also indirect effects of getting to and from the field sites that may exacerbate global change, which are harder to address on a local scale.

 And here are a few papers on related issues, which we try to keep at the forefront of our minds while working in the field.